About

 VOLUNTEER OR BE AN INTERN

 The Valley Post is accepting applications for internships.
-We are also seeking volunteers for two tasks: putting up fliers in the cities and towns that we cover, and converting articles to audio files.
+We are also seeking volunteers to put up fliers in the cities and towns that we cover.

 VALLEY POST RADIO